ibm-cloud-docs/monitoring/monitor/ubuntu.md

 {:external: target="_blank" .external}

-# Monitoring a Linux host
+# Monitoring an Ubuntu Linux VPC server instance
 {: #ubuntu}

 Use this tutorial to learn how to configure an Ubuntu host to forward metrics to the {{site.data.keyword.mon_full_notm}} service in the {{site.data.keyword.cloud_notm}}.